f5devcentral/F5-SE-Outcome-Based-Learning/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the F5 SE Outcome-based Learning
+Welcome to the F5 SE Objective-based Learning
 =============================================

 |image01|

 F5 provides many layers of learning, crafted blueprints, Agility, and in-person events.
-The SE Outcome-based learning is different from those.
+The SE Objective-based learning is different from those.
 These learning solutions are designed around building confidence and knowledge.
 Unlike other learning solutions the outcome of a task is defined, and only example documentation is provided.

 About outcomes-based education: